Work for Us - FAQs

 1. ONLINE TRAINING - An introductory online course consisting of videos and multiple-choice assessment questions.
 This should be completed before you attend the Camp Induction Day.
 You will be sent all the details with your offer paperwork.

 2. CENTRAL TRAINING & ASSESSMENT DAY - Due to COVID we have expanded our online training training modules.
-We are still planning to run a face-to-face training weekend for October half-term on 17/18th October (venue TBC).
+We are monitoring the guidance to determine whether a face-to-face training day would be viable.

 3. CAMP INDUCTION DAY - All staff, both new and returning, will attend an induction day the weekend before their camp opens each season.
 This is a paid day and offers a chance to get camp ready and prepare for a busy season ahead.